-Depending on the type of commercial truck and the commodity transported, commercial truck insurance limits can vary from vehicle to vehicle.
-The following limits are currently in effect:
+Depending on the type of commercial truck and the commodity being transported, commercial truck minimum liability insurance requirements can vary from vehicle to vehicle.
+The following requirements are currently in effect:

-- $5 million minimum for for-hire and private trucks weighing 10,001 pounds or less for interstate or foreign commerce while transporting specific hazardous substances; and
+- $5 million minimum for for-hire and private trucks weighing 10,001 pounds or less for interstate or foreign commerce while transporting specific hazardous substances

 The driver involved in your truck accident should be able to furnish proof of insurance at the accident scene.
 Additionally, the trucking company should have a record of their insurance coverage and surety bonds.

 While hazardous materials drivers are professionally trained and have clearance from the Federal Bureau of Investigation and the Transportation Security Administration, they may still be negligent.
 Truck accidents can still happen and result in catastrophes.

 According to our Kentucky truck accident lawyer, the minimum requirements for commercial truck liability insurance increase as the type of cargo being transported becomes more dangerous.
 Federal regulations classify many types of cargo as hazardous and further categorizes them into divisions.
 Usually, hazardous materials—hazmat—are flammable liquids or gases.
 These may include substances that pose little threat, such as hairspray or perfume, and highly dangerous materials, such as gasoline, liquefied gases, or poisonous, explosive, or radioactive substances.